 Zinc, a key nutrient for athletes

-Zinc is involved in more than 70 enzymatic reactions in the human body.
+Zinc is involved in over 70 enzymatic reactions in the human body.
 In bodybuilding, its role is essential for several reasons:

 Stimulation of testosterone production

-Testosterone is the anabolic hormone par excellence, essential for muscle development and recovery after exercise.
-Zinc acts directly on the hypothalamus-pituitary-testicles axis, thus promoting the production of this key hormone.
-In addition, it limits the conversion of testosterone into estrogen, reinforcing its beneficial effects for muscle growth.
+Testosterone is the ultimate anabolic hormone, essential for muscle growth and recovery after exercise.
+Zinc acts directly on the hypothalamus-pituitary-testes axis, promoting the production of this key hormone.
+It also limits the conversion of testosterone to estrogen, enhancing its beneficial effects on muscle growth.

 Muscle recovery

-After an intense session, muscles need time to regenerate.
-Zinc supports this process by stimulating protein synthesis and facilitating the repair of muscle fibers.
-A significant factor for athletes who practice regular and intense training.
+After an intense workout, muscles need time to regenerate.
+Zinc supports this process by stimulating protein synthesis and facilitating muscle fiber repair.
+This is an important factor for athletes who engage in regular, intense training.

 Immune support